 Few events are more devastating on a personal or professional scale than being wrongfully accused of a sex crime such as rape or child molestation.
 If you are convicted, you face a long prison sentence, plus the stigma of being classified and registered as a sex offender for the rest of your life.
 At the Spokane Law Offices of Christian J. Phelps, we can help protect your rights and fight to clear your name.

 When Your Future and Freedom Are at Risk, Contact the Law Offices of Christian J. Phelps

-If you have been accused of any sex crime, you should never talk to the police until you have spoken with an attorney.
-Investigating officers may say they just want to give you a chance to explain your side of the accusation.
+If you have been accused of any sex crime, you should never talk to the police until you have spoken with an experienced defense attorney.
+Investigating officers may say they just want to give you a chance to explain your side of the story.
 However, anything you say could end up giving them the evidence they need to arrest and convict you.

-Over the past fifteen years, our firm has protected the rights of those charged with a wide range of sex crimes.
+Over the past 20 years, our firm has protected the rights of those charged with a wide range of sex crimes.
 The stakes in these cases are extremely high, even if the alleged crime was part of a consenting relationship.
-The age of consent in Washington is sixteen, so any act with a person who is fifteen years of age or under is considered statutory rape.
-Moreover, there does not need to be actual sexual intercourse in order to be charged with a sex crime.
+The age of consent in Washington is 16, so any sexual act with a person who is 15 years of age or under is considered statutory rape.
+Moreover, there does not need to be actual sexual intercourse in order to for a person to be charged with a sex crime.

 - Child Rape

 - Date Rape

 - Internet Sex Crimes

 Whatever charges you face, there are defenses an experienced attorney can use to counter the evidence against you.
 Such defenses may include challenging the credibility of the witnesses and the veracity of the evidence.